mvavassori/chat-with-repo/README.md

 ## Description

-A Streamlit application for creating a chatbot that can interact with codebases.
+A chatbot created with Streamlit (a simple python ui framework) that can interact with codebases.

 The application allows users to select an OpenAI GPT model, enter a GitHub repository URL, and specify an Activeloop dataset URL.
 It then loads the codebase from the GitHub repository, splits the code into chunks, creates a vector store, and initializes a conversation chain using the selected GPT model.
 Users can then start chatting with the chatbot.